Last Updated Date: December 5, 2018

-The Website also collects information that does not personally identify you (“NonPII”), which is commonly collected on the Internet.
-For example, we collect: the name of the domain and host for your Internet access (e.g., AOL, MSN); your computer’s Internet address, browser software and operating system; dates and times of access or actions; and the Internet address you left before reaching us.
+Like most websites, the Website also collects information that does not personally identify you (“NonPII”).
+For example, we collect: the name of the domain and host for your internet access; your computer’s internet address, browser software and operating system; dates and times of access or actions; and the internet address you left before reaching us.
 We use NonPII for ordinary business purposes, such as to measure web page flow and also to customize features.
-Generally, we do not share NonPII with unaffiliated third parties other than our service providers but reserve the right to do so.
+Generally, we do not share NonPII with unaffiliated third parties other than our Service Providers but reserve the right to do so.

-Schedulicity shares personally identifiable information with the businesses where you schedule reservations.
+Schedulicity shares personally identifiable information with Service Providers when you schedule reservations.

-Schedulicity may also use this information to customize your experience on the Website and to present Website users with web advertisements of interest to you based on your scheduling activities.
+Schedulicity may also use this information to customize your experience on the Website, App and Service and to present Website users with web advertisements of interest to you based on your scheduling activities.

-We use both your personally identifiable information and certain non-personally-identifiable information (such as anonymous user usage data, cookies, IP addresses, browser type, clickstream data, etc.) to improve the quality and design of the Website and to create new features, promotions, functionality, and services by storing, tracking, analyzing, and processing user preferences and trends, as well as user activity and communications.
+We use both your personally identifiable information and certain NonPII (such as anonymous user usage data, cookies, IP addresses, browser type, clickstream data, etc.) to improve the quality and design of the Website, App and/or Service and to create new features, promotions, functionality, and services by storing, tracking, analyzing, and processing user preferences and trends, as well as user activity and communications.

-We will not use your email address or other personally identifiable information to send commercial or marketing messages without your consent or except as part of a specific program or feature for which you will have the ability to opt-in or opt-out.
-We may, however, use your email address without further consent for transactional or administrative purposes (such as notifying you of major Website changes or for customer service purposes).
+We may use your email address or other personally identifiable information to send commercial or marketing messages.
+However, you may opt-out of receiving such messages by following the unsubscribe or “opt-out” instructions provided in such messages.
+Despite your indicated email preferences, we may use your email address without further consent for transactional or administrative purposes (such as notifying you of major Website changes or for customer service purposes).

 Third-party Advertisers, Links to Other Websites

-We reserve the right to use, disclose, share, sell, retain and otherwise deal with (collectively “disclose”) all information collected via the Website, internally or to third parties, for any lawful purpose or to prevent harm to us or others.
+We reserve the right to use, disclose, share, sell, retain and otherwise deal with (collectively “disclose”) all information collected via the Website, App or Service as described herein.
 For example and without limitation, in our discretion we may disclose information:

-To service providers and others in order to deal with requests and questions from you; to personalize or enhance transactions; to verify, process, store, enforce, investigate and/or collect actual or potential transactions; and to assist or respond to any of the forgoing or our consultants (such as auditors and lenders);
+- To Service Providers and others in order to deal with requests and questions from you; to personalize or enhance transactions; to verify, process, store, enforce, investigate and/or collect actual or potential transactions; and to assist or respond to any of the forgoing for our consultants (such as auditors and lenders);

-About any matter relating to the Website or your account;
+- About any matter relating to the Website, App, Service or your account;

-Not listed in this Policy but which is not prohibited by law from being disclosed.
+- Not listed in this Policy but which is not prohibited by applicable law or contract from being disclosed.